 Sexual Health Is Health, So Your Doctor Needs To Know

 Technology can remove unnecessary barriers to accessing health care, and that’s great!
 For example, One Medical has designed an app that enables members to touch base with our virtual medical team.
-However, the difference between primary care and mail order prescriptions from companies like HIMS or The Pill Club is that primary care doctors have a broader mindset.
+However, the difference between primary care and mail order prescriptions from companies like HIMS or HERS is that primary care doctors have a broader mindset.
 They understand how sexual health concerns relate to your general health.

 Prescription drugs have effects on the body and sometimes cause harm.
 It’s easy and legal to buy medications online, but web-based services don’t have your back if something goes wrong.
 They also don’t tell you all the options.
 Maybe an IUD would be a better option than the birth control pill.
 Maybe you’re worried about herpes, but you should really be thinking about risk for HIV.
 And maybe you don’t need a test or medication at all.

 Advice From A Doctor Who’s Just Like You

 I’m a millennial, so I get the appeal of ordering meds through a visually appealing app while still in your sweatpants.
 But taking care of your sexual health is more complicated than ordering beauty products or shaving supplies.
 It’s worth talking to an expert who actually knows you, and cares about your sexual health, but also mental health, physical fitness, preventative care, and overall wellness.
 It’s important that your doctor creates an individualized plan that takes into consideration the latest science and your personal health goals.
 I think you’ll find it’s more satisfying and meaningful than just taking a “quick-fix” pill.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, the San Francisco Bay Area, Seattle, and Washington, DC.